ani8727/metro-route-finder/include/include_info.md

 # About the `include/` folder

-This folder contains public header files (.h) that declare the interfaces used across the project.
-Below is a concise description of each header present in this project and what it exposes.
+This folder contains all the public header files (.h) that declare the interfaces and APIs used across the project.
+If you want to work on this project, extend its features, or understand how the code is organized, start here.

+## Working with the `include/` folder

+- All core functions, classes, and APIs are declared in this folder.
+To add new features, declare new functions or classes in a header file here first.
+- When adding a new function, class, or feature, update the relevant header file (or create a new one) and document the API clearly with comments.
+- Implement the logic in the corresponding .cpp file in `src/`.
+- If a new header is added, also add a matching .cpp file in `src/` and update the build system if needed.
+- Keep this documentation (`include_info.md`) up to date: briefly describe any new headers, major functions, or APIs added.
+- If new standard or third-party libraries are used, mention them in the header comments and here for clarity.

+This approach keeps the available APIs clear, makes it easy to extend the project, and helps maintain an organized and maintainable codebase.

 Headers (short):

 - `include/Station.h`: Declares the `Station` class/struct (name, line, zone, coordinates) and public helper declarations (display, comparisons).
 - `include/Graph.h`: Declares the `Graph` interface (add/remove stations and edges, load/save, `findShortestPath()` signature, helpers for printing and iterating the network).

+	- Also exposes: BFS, DFS, all-paths, cycle detection, connected components, minimum spanning tree (Prim's), and station/edge removal APIs for DSA/algorithm showcase.
 - `include/SearchEngine.h`: Declares search APIs used by the UI (`searchByName`, `searchByLine`, `searchByZone`, `getAutocompleteSuggestions`).
 - `include/FareCalculator.h`: Declares the `FareCalculator` API used to compute fares given path distance and zones.
 - `include/UI.h`: Declares UI helper functions used by `main.cpp` and the interactive menus.